Why You Can’t Eliminate Cellulite

 - Elevating legs for a half an hour every day

-Hormones do influence the appearance of cellulite, and this causes some women to have a more difficult time getting rid of it.
+Hormones do influence the appearance of cellulite.
+They cause some women to have a more difficult time getting rid of it.
 This is true even in the case of very thin women.

-If this is your case, we recommend that you consider a natural treatment to regulate hormones.
-Some of the better known substances are the following:
+If this is your case, we recommend that you consider natural methods for regulating hormones.

 Not drinking enough water

-Drinking water while fasting and when not eating meals purifies the body of toxins.
+Drinking water can purify your body of toxins.
 This improves circulation and combats water retention continually and easily.